redhat-nfvpe/container-perf-tools/README.md

 under directory cyclictest, the cmd.sh is the entrance for cyclictest.
 For testpmd there will be a directory testpmd with cmd.sh under that directory.
 The tool script should expect its arguments/options via enviroment variables.

-The run.sh under the repo root diretory is the entrance for the container image.
-Once it is started, it will git pull this repo to get the latest tools.
-It then executes the specified tool based on the yaml specification, with the environment variables in the yaml file.
-The yaml examples for k8s can be found under the sample-yamls/ directory
+The run.sh under the repo root directory is the entrance for the container image.
+Once it is started, it will execute the specified tool based on the yaml specification, with the environment variables in the yaml file.
+The yaml examples for k8s (OpenShift) can be found under the sample-yamls/ directory

-### Unable to build containers due to missing packages
+### Building the container

-A valid subscription manager registration is required to resolve some of the packages used by the containers.
+**Prerequisite:** A valid subscription manager registration is required to resolve some of the packages used by the containers.
 The yum process running inside the container will run using container mode and pass through the host's registration to allow resolving all the packages.
 If you attempt to build on a host without a valid subscription then some packages will not be able to install and the container build will fail.

-### How to run the all-in-one test container
+Build the all-in-one container image:

-There are two types of container tool use cases.
-The first type is to run the performance tool as container image in a Kubernetes cluster and the performance tool will collect and report performance metrics of the underlying system; this type includes sysjitter, cyclictest, and uperf.
-The second type lives outside Kubernetes cluster and is used externally to evaluate the Kubernetes cluster; this type includes trex trafficgen.
-Sometimes we need to use these two types together to evaluate the system; for example, to evaluate the SRIOV throughput, we can run a DPDK testpmd container inside Kubernetes cluster, and outside the cluster use trex trafficgen container to do binary search in order to evaluate the highest throughput supported by the SRIOV ports.
+`podman build -t <your repo tag> -f Dockerfile .`

 ### common yaml variables for the all-in-one test container

 All the test scripts use enviroment variables as input.
-There are two types of variables, the first type is common to all tools.
+There are two types of variables, the first type is common to all tools when run from the all-in-one test container.
 The second type is tool specific.
 Both are defined as name/value pairs under the container env spec.

 The common env variables include:
 + GIT_URL: this points to your github fork of this repository, or this repository if no fork